HerrSandslott/POC-TurfWars/README.md

 A core feature should be interesting enough to stand alone as a game.
 This is a vibe-coded proof-of-concept of the movement rules and their emergent behavior.
+Forcing myself to focus on the game rules rather than the code was an experience in itself.
+With that said I would not ship the code, but I am happy with the emergent behavior.